Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** In a careful and detailed manner.
 **Sentence:** She looked closely at the drawing to understand it better.
 **Conversation:**
-A – How did you solve the puzzle so quickly?
+A – How did you solve the puzzle so quickly
 B – I looked at the pieces closely.

 ### Word: Cognitive